cloudify-cosmo/getcloudify.org/guide/3.1/plugin-linux-agent-installer.md

 disable_requiretty_link: https://github.com/cloudify-cosmo/cloudify-packager/blob/master/package-configuration/ubuntu-agent/Ubuntu-agent-disable-requiretty.sh
 ---

+# Description

-{%summary%} The Cloudify Linux Agent Installer plugin is used to install agents on host nodes.
+The Cloudify Linux Agent Installer plugin is used to install agents on host nodes.
 The installation process is done using SSH from the management machine into the agent machine.
-{%endsummary%}

-# Description

 The agent installation process includes installing [Celery]({{page.celery_link}}) on the agent machine, installing plugins required on this host and starting a celery worker.